FChrisF/LLCL-samples/README.txt

   LLCL units to modify,
 . the size of the final executable if still big, because of the intrinsic Indy library size,
 .
-Indy requires the standard SysUtils unit.
-So, the SysUtils unit coming from the LLCL must be deleted or renamed before the compilation.
+Indy requires the standard IniFiles and SysUtils units.
+So, the units coming from the LLCL must be deleted or renamed before the compilation.
 As for the Variants unit for Delphi, . requires the OpenSSL .dll files (libeay32.dll, ssleay32.dll) for HTTPS URLs,
 . for Free Pascal, requires the zlib library (zlib1.dll) to